A Novice Guide To Shoot Day Etiquette.

 - Peg – often stakes in the ground to show where guns need to stand

-- Drive – how the days are split each drive can last different amount of times
+- Drive – how the days are split each drive can last a different amount of times

-- Runner – a bird that has been shot but not died straight away, this bird needs to be retrieved instantly and dispatched humanely (also known as pricked)
+- Runner – a bird that has been shot but has not died straight away; this bird needs to be retrieved instantly and dispatched humanely (also known as pricked)

 - Driven Day – the type of shoots where beaters beat towards guns and ‘drive’ the birds over the top of the guns

-- Walked Up Day – the type of shoots where beaters and guns are in the line together and walk together birds get up and fly up away from the guns and are shot flying away from the guns
+- Walked Up Day – the type of shoot where beaters and guns are in the line together and walk together; birds get up and fly up away from the guns and are shot flying away from the guns

 - The line – this is the line that the beaters walk in and stay in for the whole drive